Banashri/banashri.github.io/books/index.md

 - Anna Karenina
 - Think Like a Monk

-I tried to read Moonstone by Wilkie Collins, but for uncomfortable reasons I would like to avoid any stories related to British governed India.
-So, maybe no Wilkie Collins and instead of that, I would read some children books.

-Or some serious books, possibly Solzhenitsyn depending on the time permitted.
+I would read some children fantasy books in the last months of the year.

-My plan is to read only books that has over 1000 pages, afterwards.
+After that, my plan is to read only books that has over 1000 pages.
+Stay tuned for the updates! ;)

 Reading is fun!